 For the participant, it is a perfect way to get a gig and earn some money working from home.

-The platform usually takes a commision out of the prize sum for hosting services for all participants.
+The platform usually takes a commission out of the prize sum for hosting services for all participants.

-The most popular spheres for such contests are in graphic design, home design and architecture, video creation, and other creative tasks.
+The most popular spheres for a contest crowdsourcing site are graphic design, home design and architecture, video creation, and other creative tasks.

 A good example of a creative competition platform is our client, Arcbazar.
 This initiative connects people who need an architect or interior designer for their homes, linking them to professionals across the world who are ready to provide their services.